 According to Public Health England, the COVID-19: infection prevention and control guidance states; ensure that staff who are assessing or caring for suspected COVID-19 cases are familiar with an FFP3 respirator conforming to EN149, and that face fit testing has been undertaken before using this equipment.

-If an individual cannot use an FFP3 respirator due to inadequate fit (following face fit-testing) or facial hair, then an alternative with equivalent protection (such as powered hood respirator) must be used.
+If an individual cannot use an FFP3 respirator due to inadequate fit (following face fit-testing) or facial hair, then an alternative with equivalent protection (such as a powered hood respirator) must be used.

-Why aren’t tight-fitting masks always appropriate
+Why aren’t tight-fitting masks always appropriate?

 Firstly, NHS staff have been asked to shave their beards to allow respiratory masks to fit more securely in a bid to limit the spread of coronavirus.
 However, in some trusts, staff with beards for religious or cultural reasons are exempt.
 This makes a tight-fitting facemask unfit for purpose.

-Secondly, if a face fit-test fails for using a tight-fitting respirator, again the alternative is a loose-fitting head top.
+Secondly, if a face fit test fails for using a tight-fitting respirator, again the alternative is a loose-fitting head top.

-Thirdly, many healthcare workers have complained that the tight-fitting face masks are uncomfortable when worn for longer than 60 minutes at a time.
+Thirdly, many healthcare workers have complained that tight-fitting face masks are uncomfortable when worn for longer than 60 minutes at a time.